Maximal steady-state entanglement in autonomous quantum thermal machines: Results

-\textit{Model.---} We consider a setup of three interacting qubits, as shown in Fig.~\ref{fig:setup}(a).
+We consider a setup of three interacting qubits, as shown in Fig.~\ref{fig:setup}(a).
 The excited state of each qubit corresponds to the energy gap $\varepsilon$.
 Qubit pairs 1-3 and 2-3 interact via flip-flop interactions with coupling strengths $g_{13}$ and $g_{23}$ respectively.
 Every qubit pair also interacts electrostatically via a Coulomb repulsion of magnitude $U$.
-The Hamiltonian of the three qubits is therefore given by, where $\sigma_{+}^{(j)}\,(\sigma_{-}^{(j)})$ is the raising (lowering operator) for qubit $j$.
-Possible realisations of such a model include spin-polarized electrons in quantum dot systems \cite{ReimannRMP2002} and ultracold fermionic atoms \cite{BrantutScience2012}.
-We further take qubits 1 and 3 to be coupled with fermionic reservoirs, with bare coupling strengths $\gamma_1$ and $\gamma_3$.
+The Hamiltonian of the three qubits is therefore given by ($\hbar=k_B=1$), where $\sigma_{+}^{(j)}\,(\sigma_{-}^{(j)})$ is the raising (lowering operator) for qubit $j$. {Such a model can be realized in quantum dot systems \cite{ReimannRMP2002} with spin-polarized electrons.
+For example, in Refs.~\cite{GaudreauPRL2006,RoggeNJP2009} such a triangular system was studied in a two-dimensional electron gas.
+The authors managed to bring all excitation energies into resonance \cite{RoggeNJP2009} and suitable values of Coulomb interactions and tunnel coupling could be achieved \cite{GaudreauPRL2006}.
+Alternatives could be based on pilar structures \cite{AmahaPhysicaE2008} or graphene bilayers \cite{BischoffNJP2013}, where such triple dots have been realized.
+A further interesting approach could apply} ultracold fermionic atoms \cite{BrantutScience2012}.
+Similar to the transport experiments \cite{GaudreauPRL2006,RoggeNJP2009}, we take qubits 1 and 3 to be coupled to equilibrated reservoirs of non-interacting fermions, with bare coupling strengths $\gamma_1$ and $\gamma_3$.
 Throughout this article, we restrict ourselves to the regime of operation in which $\gamma_j\ll\text{max}\{T_j,\lvert\varepsilon\pm g_{ij}-\mu_j\rvert\}$, where $T_j$ and $\mu_j$ are the temperature and chemical potential respectively, of reservoir $j$.
 Then, the evolution of the system can accurately be modelled by a Lindblad master equation.
 Further imposing $g_{ij}\ll \text{max}\{T_j,\lvert\varepsilon-\mu_j\rvert\}$ ensures that the dissipation acts locally on the qubits \cite{Potts2021,Hofer2017}.
 Therefore, the Lindblad equation takes the following form, where the dissipators are $\mathcal D[L]\rho\coloneqq L\rho L^\dagger - \frac{1}{2}\left( L^\dagger L\rho + \rho L^\dagger L\right)$ and $\gamma_{jpq}^{+}$ and $\gamma_{jpq}^{-}$ are the rates corresponding to transitions induced by the Lindblad jump operators $L_{jpq}$ and $L_{jpq}^\dagger$.
-These are respectively defined as,
+These are respectively defined as, $L_{1pq}\coloneqq\ketbra{1pq}{0pq}$ and $L_{3pq}\coloneqq\ketbra{pq1}{pq0}$.
+The exact excitation and relaxation rates are determined by the statistics of the reservoirs.
+For our reservoirs, we have that $\gamma^+_{jpq} = \gamma_j n_F\left(\varepsilon+\mathcal U_{pq},\mu_j,T_j\right)$ and $\gamma^-_{jpq}= \gamma_j \left( 1-n_F\left(\varepsilon+\mathcal U_{pq},\mu_j,T_j\right)\right)$, where $n_F\left(\varepsilon,\mu,T \right)=1/(e^{(\varepsilon-\mu)/T}+1)$ is the Fermi-Dirac distribution. $\mathcal U_{pq} \coloneqq U\delta_{p+q,1}+2U\delta_{p+q,2}$ takes into account the Coulomb interaction.
+It ensures that the potential energy difference of $U$ is added for each additional excitation created in the system; $U$ for a second excitation and $2U$ for a third.
+We take $\mu_1=\mu$ and for simplicity, we set $\mu_3=0$ \cite{footnote}.
+Therefore, the system is driven by two reservoirs which are out-of-equilibrium with each other.
+In the case of equal temperatures of the reservoirs, the imbalance is determined solely by the chemical potential of the left reservoir.